Blachownia

 Blachownia is a town in Częstochowa County, Silesian Voivodeship, in southern Poland.
-It lies approximately 10 km west of the city of Częstochowa.
 The town belongs to historic Lesser Poland.
 As of December 2021, it has a population of 9,383.

 History

 The history of Blachownia dates back to 1356, when King Casimir III the Great gave permission to establish two villages in the area under the jurisdiction of a starosta from nearby Olsztyn.
 This resulted in an influx of settlers, and this area of western lesser Poland, located near the border with Czech-ruled Silesia, emerged as a center of industry, with several forges and bloomeries.
 In the 16th century, when the settlement of Łojki (future Blachownia) belonged to Kraków Voivodeship, it had as many as 36 forges, powered by water wheels.
 Furthermore, iron ore was excavated here, and in one of the still-existing documents from 1531, King Sigismund II Augustus allowed a man named Błażej Łojek to run a forge.
 In 1606, within the boundaries of today's Blachownia, was a settlement called Trzepizury, which consisted of three houses and an inn.

 In 1610, Mikołaj Wolski, the starosta of Krzepice built two early blast furnaces, also purchasing a forge with two hammers, powered by water.
 By 1630, local metal plants manufactured app.
 800 wagons of iron annually, together with farming tools, sheet metal, and cannonballs.
 In 1631, the metal plants were visited by King Władysław IV Vasa.
 In the second half of the 17th century, the Blachownia industrial center declined, together with whole Lesser Poland, following the Swedish invasion of Poland.
 For 150 years local plants were not mentioned in any sources.
 In 1782, two bloomeries near Krzepice are described.